 16. Mahé Island - Seychelles

 A popular destination during the final months of 2020 for the traveller in the know, the world is slowly becoming aware of this quintessential tropical paradise which typically flies under the travel “radar”.
-Easy to get to and filled with some of the world’s best diving and snorkeling, Mahé is one of these african places that speaks to the adventurer, explorer and thrill seeker alike.
+Easy to get to and filled with some of the world’s best diving and snorkeling, Mahé is a place that speaks to the adventurer, explorer and thrill seeker alike.

 17. Serengeti - Tanzania